JaredB25/OpenVPNLab1/README.md

 </p>

 <h1>Configuring A Remote VPN Server with OpenVPN</h1>
-This tutorial outlines the implementation of VPN server using OpenVPN.<br />
+This tutorial outlines the configuration and implementation of VPN server using OpenVPN.<br />

 <h2>Environments and Technologies Used</h2>